KelvinRobert404/PeasyPrints/docs/windows-print-helper.md

 - Protocol not opening the app: Re-run `peasyprint-protocol.reg` and ensure the EXE path in the file matches the actual location.
 - Print dialog shows but nothing prints: Ensure the PDF is reachable (open the `fileUrl` in a browser), and that the selected printer is online.
 - API 401/403: Set or update `PEASYPRINT_API_KEY` environment variable on the machine.
+- “Application not found” when launching peasyprint://:
+  - Verify registry: `HKCU:\Software\Classes\peasyprint` has `(default) = URL:PeasyPrint Protocol` and `URL Protocol = ''`
+  - Verify `HKCU:\Software\Classes\peasyprint\shell\open\command` points to a real EXE path (no `..` segments)
+  - Restart Explorer (or sign out/in): `Stop-Process -Name explorer -Force; Start-Process explorer.exe`
+- Copies not prefilled: Some drivers ignore `CopyCount` (e.g., PDF).
+Use a hardware printer to validate.
+The dialog prefill merges a validated `PrintTicket`, but capabilities may limit copies.

+### Queue job name
+- The helper sets the print job name to the source file name derived from the `fileUrl` when available; otherwise it falls back to `PeasyPrint Job`.
+- Many drivers will display this as the job name; “Microsoft Print to PDF” typically uses it as the default Save‑As filename.

 ### Where the logic lives (code pointers)
 - Argument parsing and launch flow: `windows-helper/PeasyPrint.Helper/App.xaml.cs`